anytizer/backend.php/services/readme.txt

 ============================================================
-This directory is a subdomain service using the framework.
+This directory is a sub-domain service using the framework.
 As this section may contain items in a commercial production, please avoid it from the SVN upload/download.

-Free/Stand Alone subdomain services
+Free/Stand Alone sub-domain services
 	localhost (distributed as a sample CMS application) backend (distribution continued as a core framework) (a real time example on primitive use of this framework)